-Anyone, age 5 and up, is now eligible to receive a COVID-19 vaccine.
+Anyone, age 6 months and up, is now eligible to receive a COVID-19 vaccine.
 You may call our office at 417-466-2201 to be scheduled for a vaccine appointment, check with local pharmacies or go to https://www.vaccines.gov/ to find a vaccine provider near you.
-You should never be charged for a COVID vaccine.

 Research shows that all COVID-19 vaccines authorized in the United States continue to be highly effective at preventing severe illness and death.
 Health experts from the CDC’s Advisory Committee on Immunization Practices unanimously voted to expand booster eligibility to ALL individuals ages 12 and older after critical scientific evaluation.
 The decision took into account the current state of COVID-19 activity, the latest vaccine effectiveness data and a review of safety data from those who already received a booster.

 Booster #1 doses of Pfizer and Moderna can be given at least 5 months after initial series for those 12 and up.
 (Moderna 18 and up, Pfizer 12 and up.)

 Booster doses of Johnson & Johnson can be given at least 2 months after an initial series for those 18 and up.